Developing a new SEO strategy during Covid-19

 Focus on Conversions

-There are fewer people searching for our services.
+There are fewer people searching for our services now during covid-19.
 Therefore, it’s more important than ever that you convert the clients who do find you in search results!
-The two areas to look at are improving your click through rate (the number of people who “click” on your link when you show up in search results) and improving conversions to client inquiries when people are on your page.
+The two areas to look at are improving your click-through rate (the number of people who “click” on your link when you show up in search results) and improving conversions to client inquiries when people are on your page.

 Update Pages on Your Site People will Need Later

-Consider updating pages right now you think might be relevant in the future.
+Consider updating pages right now you think might be relevant in the future with changes that have happened due to Covid-19.
 In other words, plan ahead for the searches people will be looking at.
 Another article I read this week agrees with this strategy of thinking of the future when determining our SEO strategy right now.
 It’s easy to just get reactive and make changes to a website out of fear and reaction to he changing market.
-However, it’s so important to be strategic and forward looking when making changes!
+However, it’s so important to be strategic and forward-looking when making changes!

 How my private practice has anticipated future client needs